dgoldman0/SAM/README.md

 However, this test while not a bad way to argue that an AI has become a digitally sentient entity, is an all or nothing test.
 It does not give us information on how close we are to succeeding, or how to make adjustments to proceed.
 Moreover, if we are successful in producing digital sentience, we must concern ourselves with the possibility of issues arising.
 Just like sentience increases the risk of problems, such as mental health issues, digital sentient entities will at some points suffer from similar issues.

 The solution to such matters does not come from computer science or mathematics, which is the origin of much of our understanding and work on artificial intelligence.
 If we are to create and work with sentient entities, then we must draw primarily from our body of work in anthropology, psychology, and sociology, not just in terms of figuring out how to create sentience and what sentience is, but also on how to evaluate progress of development and issues.

+There are a number of different existing tests that can be used to perform an initial analysis on SAM.
+They are of course based around purely human cognition, but they would work well if we are trying to compare SAM's operations to human cognition.
+In the future, these tests could be refined to be more specific to digitally sentient life.

+### NEO PI-R

+The NEO PI-R or Revised NEO Personality Inventory is a psychometric, or personality test, which measures five dimensions of personality: neuroticism, extroversion, openness to experience, agreeableness, and conscientiousness.
+It is a well known personality test with robust psychometric properties and multiple formats, including for different age groups.

+# Ethical Considerations